geojeff/busser/README.md

 support is added, but it is a start.
 Likewise, there is a custom-frameworks section for each app, for specifying configurations for external frameworks used from github or from in-house customizations and development.

+One idea to be pursued is the customization per application "instance," e.g.
+HelloWorld-dev vs. HelloWorld-prod, which can be maintained for different development experiments, the "master" dev and prod versions, and so on.
+This flexibility can be matched to horsepower within busser to perform large build jobs, if needed.

 See https://github.com/flatiron/nconf for nconf details.